flubshi/hassio-addons/microwakeword/DOCS.md

 Enable debug logging.
 Useful for seeing satellite connections and each wake word detection in the logs.

+## Custom Wake Word Models

+The add-on will automatically load custom wake word models from the `/share/microwakeword` directory.
+[Install the Samba add-on](https://www.home-assistant.io/common-tasks/supervised/#installing-and-using-the-samba-add-on) to copy wake word model files (both `<wake_word>.json` and `<wake_word>.tflite`) to this directory.

+After adding new models to `/share/microwakeword`, make sure to reload any Wyoming integrations for microWakeWord.
+Once reloaded, the new wake words will be available to select in the Voice Assistants settings page.

 ## Support

 Got questions?